julie-ng/azure-pipelines-monorepo/README.md

 ## Caveats!

 There's a reason why monorepos are not common.
-If you choose this setup, be aware:
+If you choose this setup…

 - Be Aware of Other Triggers, not just CI ones
 - Are we Building A or B or both?
 - Keep your Working Directory in Mind, e.g. running `npm install` doesn't work from root.
 So you may need to set `workingDirectory` in _each_ step.

-For details, see my blog article [Creating Monorepo Pipelines in Azure DevOps](https://julie.io/writing/monorepo-pipelines-in-azure-devops/).
+For details, see my blog article [Creating Monorepo Pipelines in Azure DevOps &rarr;](https://julie.io/writing/monorepo-pipelines-in-azure-devops/)